epls-design/ezpz-jellypress/wp-content/themes/jellypress/README.md

 ## Some tips and usage notes

 - Where possible you should use Wordpress localization for displaying text that is hard coded into the theme.
-- It is recommended not to edit any of the files in `assets/scss/jellyfish` as this allows us to make upstream changes to the scss framework.
-- You should try to keep code modularised following a simple MVC framework; for example, the scss for a card module should sit in the same folder as the view.
 - If you know the theme does not require some of the built in blocks, it's good practice to remove them from ACF so as to not overwhelm the client.
 We can also reinstate these from core later if required.
 They are good to have in the back pocket!

-## Known bugs

-- SASS watch does not always see newly added files, particular in the `template-parts` folder, so sometimes you have to stop the gulp task and reload to see these new files.

 ## Who do I talk to?